cuongbuoi/retro-ai-agent/memory-bank/progress.md

 - ✅ **Core UI Framework**: The Nuxt.js application with Vue 3 components is set up and functioning
 - ✅ **Agent Selection**: Users can select different AI agents via the dropdown in the header
 - ✅ **Chat Interface**: The chat widget allows sending messages and displays responses
-- ✅ **AI Integration**: Google Gemini API integration is working with proper streaming responses
+- ✅ **AI Integration**: Google Gemini API integration is working with direct client-side API calls
-- ✅ **Agent System**: Three specialized agents are implemented and functioning
+- ✅ **Agent System**: The agent selection system with different specialized personas is functioning
-- ✅ **Retro Styling**: Basic retro pixel art styling is applied to the interface
+- ✅ **Retro Styling**: Retro pixel art styling is applied throughout the interface
 - ✅ **Multilingual Support**: Both English and Vietnamese languages are supported
 - ✅ **Deployment Configuration**: Setup for Vercel and Netlify deployment is in place
 - ✅ **File Upload**: Users can upload images and text files for AI processing
 - ✅ **UI Fixes**: Issues with file upload interface pushing elements off-screen have been fixed
 - ✅ **Vietnamese Localization**: Enhanced Vietnamese language throughout the interface
 - ✅ **Deep Research**: Web search integration for comprehensive research capabilities
-- ✅ **API Key Management**: Client-side API key storage, UI for entering and saving API keys, fallback to server-side environment variables, and documentation on obtaining required API keys
+- ✅ **API Key Management**: Client-side API key storage, UI for entering and saving API keys, documentation on obtaining required API keys
-- ✅ **Master Novelist Agent**: Specialized agent for creative writing and storytelling with a focus on rich, descriptive prose
+- ✅ **Master Novelist Agent**: Specialized agent persona for creative writing and storytelling
+- ✅ **Client-Side Architecture**: Fully client-side application with no server-side dependencies
 - **User Interface**: Retro pixel art styling, responsive design
 - **Agent System**: Multiple specialized agents with distinct personalities
 - **Chat Interface**: Real-time streaming responses with the Gemini API